This material was developed prior to coronavirus (COVID-19).

 Grass pollen season brings an increase in asthma and hay fever.
 It also brings the chance of thunderstorm asthma.

-For people with hay fever – especially those who experience wheezing or coughing with their hay fever – thunderstorm asthma can be sudden, serious and even life threatening.
+People with hay fever – especially those who experience wheezing or coughing with their hay fever – may be at increased risk of epidemic thunderstorm asthma.
+Epidemic thunderstorm asthma can be sudden, serious and even life threatening.

 Having good control of your hay fever can help reduce your risk of thunderstorm asthma.